teaprof/SobesNBI/README.md

 # Extensions

 The extensions corresponds to the part 2 of the original task (see `Цифровой планировщик.pdf`).
-They are represented in `extended.py`.
-This file contains `ExtendedProblem` and `ExtendedPulpSolver` classes which extends `Problem` and `PulpSolver` classes with constraints of a new type and fines.
+They are represented in files `problem_ext.py`, `solver_ext.py`, `grammar_parser.py`.
+These file contains `ExtendedProblem` and `ExtendedPulpSolver` classes which extends `Problem` and `PulpSolver` classes with constraints of a new type and fines.
 The constraint of the new type requires that some product should be processed before another one.
 The fines are subtracted from the total reward if the product is got ready after the deadline has expired.

 This module also includes parser for Backus-Naur form domain-specific language (BNF DSL) that is suited to describe problems with extended constraints and fines.

 To run extended module, print
 ```
-python3 extended.py
+python3 main_ext.py
 ```
 To run crash test, print
 ```
-python3 extended_crash_test.py
+python3 crash_test_ext.py
 ```

 It will read and parse `problem.schedlang` file, run extended pulp-based solver and compare the solution with brute force solution.